 Transmission Use of System charges have been and are subject to two of Ofgem's Significant Code Reviews - the Targeted Charging Review (TCR) and the Access and forward-looking charges review.
 Significant changes are underway.
-Refer to the section on Changes to Use of System Charges on page 136 for more information.
+Refer to the section on Changes to Use of System Charges for more information.